MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 Add-VivaModuleFeaturePolicy -ModuleId VivaInsights -FeatureId Reflection -Name UsersAndGroups -IsFeatureDisabled $true -GroupIds group1@contoso.com,group2@contoso.com -UserIds user1@contoso.com,user2@contoso.com
 ```

 This example adds a policy for the Reflection feature in Viva Insights.
-The policy will disable the feature for the specified users and group memebers.
+The policy will disable the feature for the specified users and group members.

 ## PARAMETERS